gnahraf/graphiti/README.md

 * Node-type: unsigned 2-byte value
 * Node-id: unsigned 3-byte value (0 to 16,777,215)
 * Edge-type: unsigned 2-byte value
-* Max number of edges per node per edge-type: 64K (That is, [unrealistically] accounting for a multitude of edge types, each node can have a maximum of 64K x 64k = 4B edges.)
+* Max number of edges: 357,913,941

+That maximum number of edges limit is an artifact of the max length of byte arrays in Java and integer based indexing.
+Scaling it a few fold more seems straightforward, if needed.

 # Development Options

-* Make hard limits configurable
+* Expand limits (or make tradeoffs configurable)
 * Add delete capability